 The wellness machines are mandated to include contraceptive products at a discounted price.
 Hanz Herman / Daily Nexus

-The wellness machines are mandated to include condoms, dental dams, menstrual products, lubrication, pregnancy tests and emergency contraception, like Plan B, at a discounted price.
+The wellness machines must include condoms, dental dams, menstrual products, lubrication, and pregnancy tests.

-Before this legislation, a 2017 Associated Students effort to address accessibility gaps to contraceptive products on the weekends, resulted in the establishment of the Wellness Vending Machine at UC Santa Barbara.
-Sitting on the second floor of the UCSB library by the Ocean Floor elevators, the vending machine sells emergency contraception, pregnancy tests, condoms and lubricant, along with allergy and pain-relief medication, sanitizer and digital thermometers.
+Sitting on the second floor of the UCSB library by the Ocean Floor elevators, UCSB’s Wellness Vending Machine sells emergency contraception, pregnancy tests, condoms and lubricant, along with allergy and pain-relief medication, sanitizer and digital thermometers.

 Without insurance, Plan B and other generic emergency contraceptives typically cost $40-50, according to Planned Parenthood.
 Because of efforts by the Student Health Center and Women’s Center, the cost is $15, which was previously $10 since 2017.